mbukatov/tendrl-wiki/Tendrl-release-latest.md

     Note that:

-    * we configured *FQDN address of etcd server* just few steps ago
+    * when we use dns query to translate FQDN of etcd server to an ip address, the resulting value should match *ip address of etcd server* we configured just few steps ago
-    * a safe default value for *FQDN address of graphite* is the same one we use for etcd here (this guide places both services on tendrl server machine)
+    * a safe default value for *FQDN address of graphite* would be a domain name which translates to ip address we use for etcd here (this guide places both services on tendrl server machine)
     * graphite stack is installed later as a dependency of